The Chronology is to return to the realm of applied mathematics from the clergy that sequestrated it in the XVI-XVII centuries.

 - Johann Wolfgang von Goethe, German writer.

-- Laozi, Chinese philosopher.
+- Laozi, a Chinese philosopher.

 - Marilyn Monroe, American actress.